 – Oysters are the best source.
 Pumpkin Seeds, Salmon and Garlic are next in line.

 In addition to this, B-vitamins play a huge role as well and must be consumed daily.
 A multi-vitamin can help, however, i recommend getting all your vitamins from actual foods.
-Pomegranate, Eggs and Avocado can aid in this.
+Grass-fed meats, Organic Eggs and Wild-caught Salmon can aid in this.

 Avoid goitrogenic foods like: